Palazzo Barberini is an art lover’s art gallery. It holds some of Europe’s greatest masterpieces.

 In the early 11th century, the Barberini family settled in the Florence area.
 The first prominent member was Francesco di Antonio, who grew rich with a textile business.
-But he was always in conflict with another famous Italian dynasty, the Medici.
+But he was always in conflict with another famous Italian dynasty, the Medici of Florence.

 In the 16th century, the Medici were the most powerful family in Florence.
 They overthrew the Republic of Florence and seized power.
 Because the Barberini had helped defend the city, they were deemed the Medici’s enemy.